alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 Whilst views can be any arbitrary HTML, GOV.UK pages are typically constructed from components defined in [govuk_publishing_components], set in a standard page template (header, footer, JavaScript and CSS) defined in [static].
+For more details, read about the GOV.UK [Frontend architecture].

 Static JS/CSS is delivered over <https://assets.publishing.service.gov.uk>.
 Custom assets, such as images, are delivered over the same domain and uploaded